The relationship between the urban and the rural in the face of current changes

-INSEE defines the urban area as: “a group of municipalities, in one piece and without an enclave, made up of an urban centre and other
+INSEE defines the urban area as: “a group of municipalities, in one piece and without an enclave, made up of an urban center and other

-where at least 40% of the resident population with a job works in the centre or in communes attracted by it
+where at least 40% of the resident population with a job works in the center or in communes attracted by it

 The “multipolarized municipalities of large urban areas” are municipalities in which at least

 Forty percent of their resident employed workers work in several large urban areas, without reaching this threshold with only one of them

 the “other multipolarized communes” are those where at least 40% of the employed residents work in several large urban areas, without reaching this threshold with only one of them, and which form with them a contiguous whole.

 The “other multipolarized municipalities” are municipalities located outside the large urban areas, medium-sized areas, and

 areas, medium-sized areas, small areas, and outside the multipolarized communes of large urban

 urban areas, where at least 40% of the employed residents work in several areas,